richban/pcpp-2017/exams/pcpp-2017/UnionFind/ANSWERS.md

 }
 ```

-In order for scheduling to happen as I have described before I run many threads sequaniatly and tested that on my machine I had to increase the number of threads to deadlock...
+In order for deadlock scheduling to happen as I have described in the previous question I have run many threads sequaniatly and tested that on my machine I had to increase the number of threads to ensure the bigger likelihood of deadlocking.

 *Results*

+Resuls with 8 threads.

 ```
 Testing class CoarseUnionFind ... passed